fburel/easyMongo/readme.md

 ### CRUD

-utiliser le label associer a votre model pour invoquer les fonctions.
-Toutes les fonction retourne sont awaitable.
-When fetching object, the _id field is automaticly rewrote to a string instead of a bson object so it's easier to manipulate
+When fetching object, the `_id` field is automaticly rewrote to a `string` so it's easier to manipulate :

 ```javascript
 // find by id (id is given as a string)